nparent1/tidyDataProj/README.md

 # tidyDataProj
 Week 4 project of coursera's getting and cleaning data.

--The script first reads in the features list because this is the list of the 561 variable names.
+-The script first reads in the features list.

 -It then reads in the test data and train data separately, appending the subjects and activity tags.

--Then, it merges these data frames, quite simply because all their columns match
+-Then, it merges these data frames.

 -Next, it filters out every column that doesn't report a mean or standard deviation by using grepl over the column names